Breakfast and Lunch Menus, Free and Reduced Meals Application, and Flyers with Useful Information!

 - Checks can be made payable to: CMCSSSD

-- OVERDUE ACCOUNT: After notices have been sent home, if an account is overdue and you have not contacted us about making payment, an alternate meal will be provided.
+- OVERDUE ACCOUNT POLICY: If a cafeteria account is overdue we will send notices home to you.
+If payment is not received or you have not contacted us about making payment, an alternate meal of a cheese sandwich with milk or juice will be provided.
 Please contact us if you have any questions about a balance due or how to make payment on your child's account.

 - FREE AND REDUCED MEALS APPLICATION: Applications can be updated if your circumstances or income change during the school year.
 A downloadable application is available at the top of this page under "Menus & Application".
 Please contact us if you have questions or need a paper application sent home to you.

 - Offer versus Serve Meal Program: Our schools have adopted an offer versus serve policy.
 In order for a meal to be considered a full, reimbursable meal by USDA standards students must include a minimum amount of food choices on their trays.
 Each day students will be offered at least four food items at breakfast and may decline one if they choose, but can take all four.
 At Lunch they will be offered at least five food items, and they can decline two if they choose, but can take all five.
 Our cafeteria staff are trained to provide correct portion sizes and assist students in choosing the minimum requirements while encouraging students to take all components to complete their meal with the best nutrition!